Tingxu123522/cse15l-lab-reports/lab3.md

 }
 ```

-Briefly describe (2-3 sentences) why the fix addresses the issue.
+*5. Briefly describe (2-3 sentences) why the fix addresses the issue.*

+The fix addresses the issue by swapping elements correctly only up to the halfway point (`arr.length / 2`).
+The original code overwrote elements incorrectly, resulting in a failure when reversing an odd-length array.
+The corrected code now uses a temporary variable to hold the current element being swapped, ensuring proper element swapping.